e-gov/TARA-Doku/TechnicalSpecification.md

 NB!
 "Hardcoding" the key to client application configuration must be avoided.
 The key change will be typically communicated (except of urgent security reasons), but manual key handling will result downtime in client application for the period when TARA is already using the new key until the new key is taken use in client application.

-**Trust of the public signature key endpoint.** The client application makes HTTPS requests to TARA server towards to the identity token and public signature key endpoints.
+#### 5.1.2 Trusting of the public signature key endpoint

+The client application makes HTTPS requests to TARA server towards to the identity token and public signature key endpoints.
 The client application must verify TARA server’s certificate (domains `tara.ria.ee` and `tara-test.ria.ee`).
 As the certificates of afore-mentioned domains are issued by DigiCert, the client application must use DigiCert’s root certificate or TARA certificate as a trust anchor.

-**Verifying the issuer of the certificate** The `iss` value of the identity token element must be `https://tara-test.ria.ee` (for TARA test environment) or `https://tara.ria.ee` (for TARA production environment).
+#### 5.1.3 Verifying the issuer of the certificate

+The `iss` value of the identity token element must be `https://tara-test.ria.ee` (for TARA test environment) or `https://tara.ria.ee` (for TARA production environment).

-**Verifying the addressee of the certificate.** The client application must verify whether the certificate received was issued for them.
+#### 5.1.4 Verifying the addressee of the certificate

+The client application must verify whether the certificate received was issued for them.
 For this purpose, it must be made sure that the `aud` value of the identity token element matches the client ID issued upon registration of the client application.

-**Verifying the validity of the certificate.** The verification is done using three elements in the identity token: `iat`, `nbf`, `exp`.
+#### 5.1.5 Verifying the validity of the certificate

+The verification is done using three elements in the identity token: `iat`, `nbf`, `exp`.
 The client application uses its own clock to verify the validity.
 The following details should be verified:

 1) that "not before" time has reached: